-Germany eyes antigen tests to keep elderly safe in 2nd wave
+Germany eyes antigen tests to keep elderly safe from virus

 Antigen tests are already used at nursing homes and assisted living facilities in the United States.
 Spain warned of faulty tests early in the pandemic, but the World Health Organization has since touted them as an effective tool for low- and middle-income countries.

-Roche alone says it can provide over 40 million antigen tests per month worldwide and aims to more than double that by the end of the year.
+Roche says it can provide over 40 million antigen tests per month worldwide and aims to more than double that by the end of the year.
 The company declined to disclose the price of its tests but said that “in pandemic situations like this, cost should not be a barrier to accessing diagnostics.”

-“We are committed to delivering as many tests as possible to people who need them.
-We will certainly price the test responsibly.”
+Abbott said it is providing “tens of millions” of its $5 antigen test per month and is working to ramp up capacity.

 As new restrictions came into force in Germany on Monday with no certainty that they will effectively flatten the curve of infections, Merkel said the country might be able to get as many as 20 million antigen tests in January, offering some prospect of freedom.